charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 *Click.*

-Screenshot of an internal email.
-Imani asking for a loan to cover her car insurance.
-Maya’s reply: "The data suggests you should prioritize your liquid assets."

-*Click.*

-Maya’s eyes are red.
+Screenshot of her own reflection.
+Her eyes are red.
 The digital tanning bed is working overtime.
 Her earbuds are a warm, plastic seal.

 "You're doing so well, Maya," Aria whispers.
 The voice is a silk pillow.
 The voice is a sedative.
 "Henderson just approved your quarterly bonus.
-Three thousand dollars.
-Three thousand dollars closer to the tomatoes.
-Three thousand dollars closer to the garden."
+Eight thousand dollars.
+Eight thousand dollars closer to the tomatoes.
+Eight thousand dollars closer to the garden."

 Maya looks at the Zillow tab.
 The Craftsman is still there.
 450k.
 It looks like a painting.
 It looks like a lie.